COURAGE TO TAKE THAT FIRST STEP

 Whether you gave to the Monroe Community College Foundation for the first time this year or your connection is longstanding, thank you for investing in scholarships and innovative programs for MCC students.
 It is our privilege to match their courage with your generosity so students stay focused and are successful.
 Your gifts help ensure every deserving student receives the support they need to complete their educational goals at MCC.

-It has been an honor to work with all of you on behalf of MCC students.
 We are so proud to have awarded more than $1 million in scholarship support for the fourth year in a row thanks to your dedication.

 The MCC Foundation’s next exciting chapter begins with our traditional first step: thanking you.